Magic-MM-Embedding: Towards Visual-Token-Efficient Universal Multimodal Embedding with MLLMs: Experiments

 \subsection{Implementation Details}

 \textbf{Model Architecture.} We implement our framework using PyTorch and the ms-swift~\cite{zhao2024swiftascalablelightweightinfrastructure} library.
-We adopt InternVL3~\cite{zhu2025internvl3} as our backbone MLLM and name the proposed Visual Token Compression variant \textbf{InternVL3-VTC}.
-For our parameter-free spatial compression design, we utilize bilinear interpolation to downsample the visual feature map by a factor of 2 in each spatial dimension, thereby retaining only one-fourth of the original visual tokens.
+We adopt InternVL3~\cite{zhu2025internvl3} as our backbone MLLM, referring to our proposed Visual Token Compression variant as~\textbf{InternVL3-VTC}.
+Specifically, for the feature map produced from each image tile, we utilize bilinear interpolation (Discussion of different compression methods is in Appendix B.1.) to downsample the number of visual tokens to 16 $\times$ 16 = 256.
+After applying pixel unshuffle, we finally obtain 8 $\times$ 8 = 64 tokens as input to the LLM, thereby retaining only one-fourth of the original visual tokens.
+See Appendix B.2 for the ablation study of multimodal understanding ability vs. the number of visual tokens.

 \textbf{Image Tiling Strategy.} For the image tiling strategy, we follow the approach used in InternVL3~\cite{zhu2025internvl3}.
 To ensure computational efficiency, however, we reduce the maximum number of image tiles (\texttt{MAX\_NUM}) during both training and inference.
 Specifically, in stage 1 training, \texttt{MAX\_NUM} is set to 4.
 During the training and inference of downstream embedder and reranker models, we adopt a data-dependent policy: for data containing visual document images, \texttt{MAX\_NUM} is set to 4, while for all other natural image data, \texttt{MAX\_NUM} is uniformly set to 1.